Driving in Florida

 Though Americans have the concept of slower traffic keeping to the inside lane, they are more relaxed about lane discipline and overtaking.

-However a new law was introduced in 2013 which means you can be fined $121 if you are travelling in the left-hand (outside) lane at more than 10 mph slower than the posted speed limit and are holding up traffic trying to overtake.
+However, a new law was introduced in 2013, which means you can be fined $121 if you travel in the left-hand (outside) lane at more than ten mph slower than the posted speed limit and are holding up traffic trying to overtake.

 Drinking and Driving

 As in any country, you should be sensible about drinking and driving.
-The legal limit in Florida for anyone aged 21 or over, is a blood alcohol content of 0.08% (same as the UK).
-For drivers under 21 this limit is 0.02% which would be just one drink for most people.
+The legal limit in Florida for anyone aged 21 or over is a blood alcohol content of 0.08% (the same as in the UK).
+For drivers under 21, this limit is 0.02%, which would be just one drink for most people.

-Note that Florida State law prohibits the carrying of alcohol in the cabin of a car; all alcohol must be placed unopened in the boot (trunk).
+Note that Florida State law prohibits the carrying of alcohol in a car’s cabin; all alcohol must be placed unopened in the boot (trunk).

 Road Networks